On the Threshold of Drop Fragmentation under Impulsive Acceleration: Introduction

-Hence, there exists a space for a single cohesive study analyzing the effect of all the relevant non-dimensional parameters such as $\Oho$, $\Ohd$, and $\rho$ on droplet deformation and breakup, and subsequently their impact on the threshold Weber numbers observed for critical breakup ($\Wecr$).
-In this work, we explore the effect of each of these parameters computationally using an open-source solver ``Basilisk'', for all combinations of the other parameters, i.e. perform a parametric sweep, so that the forces driving the droplet's deformation and resulting internal flows can be understood.
-It should be noted that a distinction between liquid-gas and liquid-liquid droplet-ambient systems has been maintained in the currently existing literature.
-However fundamentally, the only differentiating factor between the two systems is the density and viscosity ratios, as well as the surface tension of the fluid interface.
-It is expected that the need for this distinction should vanish for a sufficiently large parameter space involving $\rho$, $\Oho$ and $\Ohd$.
-Hence a large range of values of $\rho$ and $\Oho$ are considered, so as to capture both liquid-liquid and liquid-gas systems. $\Ohd$ values explored in this work are restricted to $\Ohd \leq 0.1$, to restrict our focus on a parameter space less explored in literature.
-We start with a description of the relevant impulsive acceleration problem (\cref{subsec:problem_description}) and the numerical scheme and corresponding assumptions used for this work (\cref{subsec:numerical_scheme} and \ref{subsec:validation}).
-The parameter space to be numerically explored is described in detail in \cref{subsec:paramter_space}.
-The effect of each of $\Ohd$, $\Oho$, and $\rho$ on droplet deformation given other parameters are constant, are described in detail, and connected to the forces and internal flow observed in the droplets (\cref{sec:results}).
-During the course of the parameter sweep, by simulating a range of Weber number values for every non-dimensional parameter set, the corresponding critical Weber number can be discovered.
-This should allow us to recreate the $\Wecr$ vs. $\Ohd$ plot similar to \cref{fig:lit_available_data} for all the threshold cases found through current simulations.
-Such a plot should illustrate the effect of each relevant non-dimensional parameter on the magnitude of $\Wecr$ and corresponding critical breakup morphologies.
-Based on the insights gained from the simulations, a non-dimensional parameter can then be derived through a scaling analysis that incorporates the effects of all the relevant non-dimensional parameters, and conceivably describe the observed variations in threshold behavior of a droplet better than the commonly used characteristic critical fragmentation criteria $\Wecr$.
+Hence, there is the need for a single cohesive study analyzing the effect of all the relevant non-dimensional parameters, $\Oho$, $\Ohd$, and $\rho$ on drop deformation and breakup, and their impact on the threshold Weber number observed for critical breakup ($\Wecr$).
+In this study we quantify the effect of each of these parameters using high-fidelity multiphase flow simulations.
+It should be noted that a distinction between liquid-gas and liquid-liquid drop-ambient systems has been maintained in the existing literature.
+However, fundamentally, the only differentiating factor between the two systems is the density and viscosity ratios, as well as the surface tension of the fluid interface.
+It is expected that the need for this distinction should vanish for a study that covers a sufficiently large parameter sweep involving $\rho$, $\Oho$ and $\Ohd$.
+Thus, a wide range of values of $\rho$ and $\Oho$ have been quantified. $\Ohd$ values explored in this study are restricted to $\Ohd \leq 0.1$, to focus at a range rarely explored in existing studies.